 To fill the cannolis: Just before serving, use a pastry bag without a tip to pipe the ricotta into the cannoli molds.
 Fill the cannoli shells from both ends so the cream runs through the whole shell.
 Dust with powdered sugar.
 Powdered sugar gives that little extra sweetness and added texture to the exterior.
 It also makes me feel like I have a professional bakery touch in my own home.
 Serve immediately.

-Cook's Note: Make and fry the shells and the filling.
+If the ricotta has an excess of liquid, drain it over a strainer for at least a half an hour before making the filling.
+Make and fry the shells and the filling.
 Don't fill the shells with the cream until you are ready to eat them.
 Everyone loves a crispy cannoli.